 This crisis situation might last longer than expected as the rainy season might be delayed this year.
 Scaling-up nutritional and food aid assistance in response to the crisis is vital.

 The European Union is one of the largest contributors of humanitarian aid to the Sahel.
-In 2017, the European Commission allocated €234 million in humanitarian assistance to the Sahel.
-This includes €90.2 million for food assistance, €56.7 million for nutrition, €22.5 million for health, €21.7 million for water, sanitation and hygiene and shelter, and €11 million for protection.
+In 2017, the European Commission gave €240 million in humanitarian assistance to the people living there.
+It included €90.2 million for food assistance, €56.7 million for nutrition, €22.5 million for health, €21.7 for water and sanitation, and shelter; and €11 million for protection.

-Since 2015, the European Commission and the United Kingdom have been implementing a joint programme - "Providing Humanitarian Assistance to Sahel Emergencies" (PHASE).
-In 2017, the contribution of Department for International Development (DFID) UK Aid totalled €49.4 million.
+Since 2015, the European Commission and the United Kingdom have implemented a joint programme called ‘Providing Humanitarian Assistance to Sahel Emergencies’ (PHASE).
+In 2017, the contribution of Department for International Development (DFID) UK Aid was close to €50 million.

-The initiative was launched during the Sahel food and nutrition crisis of 2012 with the aim of achieving 'Zero Hunger' in the West Africa Sahel region by 2032.
+While humanitarian needs are immense in the region this year, joint efforts with development partners are required to help build long-term resilience.
+The Global Alliance for Resilience Initiative (AGIR) was launched during the Sahel food and nutrition crisis of 2012 with the aim of achieving 'Zero Hunger' in the Sahel region by 2032.
 The EU was closely involved in establishing AGIR and continues to provide support.
 The momentum created by AGIR has prompted ten countries in the region to adopt national resilience priorities.
 They are seeking comprehensive support from the international aid community to translate these priorities into effective action.